betrusted-io/betrusted-scripts/README.md

 ## Usage

-There are corresponding `buildpush.sh` scripts in the firmware generation directories for Xous and the validation firmware image (betrusted-soc/fw) that will build firmware images and copy them to the `code/bin` directory on the Raspberry Pi automatically, once you specify the IP address of the Pi and a ssh private key file (if used).
+There are corresponding `buildpush.sh` scripts in the firmware generation directories for Xous (xous-core), the validation firmware image (betrusted-soc/fw), and the EC image (betrusted-ec/sw) that will build firmware images and copy them to the `code/bin` directory on the Raspberry Pi automatically, once you specify the IP address of the Pi and a ssh private key file (if used).

 Here is a description of the relevant commands, in the order that you would execute them to bring up a board "from factory blank state" (that is, with brand new, blank FLASH memories everywhere):